wovo/torsor/readme.md

 and time durations.

-In C++, we don't have built-in types with sets of operations that match the four scales.
+In C++, we don't have built-in types with sets of operations that exactly match the four scales.
 As a best approximation, an enum class can be used for nominal and interval scales, and and appropriate numerical type for interval and ratio scales.
 Note that these C++ types support operations that are not meaningful